hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

                 <span class="chip">enhancement</span>
             </td>
             <td>
-                Add native functions to Wawaka that allow for a report to be verified.
-This means that we can write contracts that establish an attested connection to services hosted in other enclaves.
-For example, we should be able to build a secure channel to a service hosted in Gramine.

-A couple other cleanups where necessary to make this work.
+                Add wawaka native function to parse the sgx quote and report

+Add a function, sgx_parse_report, to convert the binary sgx report into a JSON structure that can be interpreted by the contract.
+Add a new common function package for processing the sgx attestation.
+Update the tests for the new values.

+Also fix a bug in the error handling of pdo-shell.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-11-19 23:27:05 +0000 UTC
+        Created At 2021-12-08 00:09:05 +0000 UTC
     </div>
 </div>